hydephp/develop/docs/digging-deeper/navigation.md

 #### Automatic documentation sidebar grouping

-This feature works similarly to the automatic navigation menu dropdowns, but instead place the sidebar items in named groups.
+This feature works similarly to the automatic navigation menu dropdowns, but instead places the sidebar items in named groups.
 This feature is enabled by default, so you only need to place your pages in subdirectories to have them grouped.

 For example: `_docs/getting-started/installation.md` will be placed in a group called "Getting Started".